Discover more from The Hell Project

 As you probably already know, I am a Christian.
 I have also been a leader in a local church and because of this I take the teachings of Jesus, and the bible, even more seriously.
 I do not want to lie to people and I do not want to mis-teach scripture.
 I do believe there is good news to be found in the Christian faith and good reasons to believe it is true.
 Those reasons are for another conversation that I'd be happy to have - just ping me a message.

-When I say the word hell you might have many horrific images in mind, as I did when I first started reading into the topic.
+When I say the word “Hell” you might have many horrific images in mind, as I did when I first started reading into the topic.
 It is a topic many Christians don't like, it naturally doesn't seem right that a loving God can send so many people into an endless fiery torment.
-Many seem to think the devil and his minions will also be there tormenting people which I just can't find anywhere in the bible.
+Many seem to think the devil and his minions will also be there tormenting people - but I just can't find this idea anywhere in the bible.

 So I've studied it and I needed a place to put all that I've studied and this is what I've got - a youtube channel and a website and I hope that many find it useful.
 If you are interested to read further, I'll summarise as quickly as I can what I've found and why I will continue to talk about it online.